Code360In/katacoda-scenarios-16/prometheus-pandas/intro.md

-# Verify Prometheus Remote-write/read InfluxDB
+# Verify Prometheus and Pandas

 ### Tasks: